It's important to understand your credit score, how to check it, and how to maintain a good credit score and credit history.

 How do I check my credit report?

-Every consumer is entitled to a free credit report (although not access to a credit score) every week from each of the three major credit reporting agencies, Experian, TransUnion and Equifax.
+Every consumer is entitled to a free credit report (although not access to a credit score) at least once a year from each of the three major credit reporting agencies, Experian, TransUnion and Equifax.
 Visit AnnualCreditReport.com for more information and to request your free report.
+(Some agencies may provide a free report more often than once a year.)

 How do I fix my credit report?